 A disturbing implication of this is that it may be that our sense of empathy and theory of mind is very often falsely rationalized, and in some sense, delusional.

-DOMINATION AND SUBMISSION
+DOMINANCE AND SUBMISSION

 Essentially this begins as the dynamic between parent and child, but evolves into social hierarchies as well.
 Like child to mother, like dog to master, and like human to government/central authority, domestication breeds a form of social dependency and ever diminishing independence, creating a hive-mind like the ants, with their central authority, their queen.